nexpy/nexpy/src/nexpy/examples/plugins/README.rst

 ------------------------
 About the example plugin
 ------------------------
-This contains an example of a package that provides a plugin menu to NeXpy.
-The entire plugins directory can be copied to another location to form the template of another plugin, which should be given a unique name.
+This contains an example of a package, ``chopper_plugin`` that provides a plugin menu to NeXpy.
+The entire directory can be copied to another location to form the template of another plugin, which should be given a unique name.

 The package has an example ``pyproject.toml`` file, which defines the name of the package and an entry point labelled ``nexpy.readers``, which